jonnyleealas/401-Reads/ember/super-rentals.md

 Hooks are methods that are automatically called within the Ember app.
 Thers are methods that can be expected to be called automatically, rather than having to call them specifically.
 Ex: willRender(), or Route Hooks: model() didRender() can be used to console.log(a message to show it rendered)

+# Route
+Ember route is build in three parts:
+An entry ni the app/router.js which maps between our route name and specific URI A route handler file which sets up what should happen when that route is loaded.
+A route template which is where we display the actual content for th page.

+# BeforeModel
+This hook gets executed before the data gets fetched from the model hook and before the page is rendered.
+Each route handler has a set of "lifecycle hooks".
+Lifecycle hooks are functions that are invoked at specific times during the loading of a page.

+# Index Route
+Index route does not require an entry in the routers mapping.
+Ember does something special to index routes.

+# replaceWith hook
+This is a hook that replaces the current UTL in the browser's history, while transitionTo will ad to the history.

+# Model
+Ember keeps data for a page in an object called a model.
+There is a library called Ember Data that allows us to robustly manage data.
+The model function acts as a hook, meaning that ember will call it for us during different times in our app.
+In Ember, route handlers are responsible for loading the model with data for the page.
+The model function we've added to our rentals route handler will be called when a user navigates to the rentals route via root URL.

+# How templates use models
+A template takes the model and renders it using html handlebar elements.
+The model is where all of our object data is held for specific templates.
+If the model is called rentals then we can use the model in the template component called rental.
+Ember automatically generates a route, template component, and adds the path to our app router.